The Main FAQ - Graduate Writing Center

-When Thesis Processing is overloaded, some of the writing coaches voluntarily pitch in by running and evaluating TII reports.
+When Thesis Processing is overloaded, some of the writing coaches voluntarily pitch in by running and evaluating thesis iThenticate reports.
 This is appropriate, given that a significant portion of students need some guidance to make corrections.

 Final Draft analysis is always done by the GWC/TPO Director or the GWC Deputy Director.

-The procedure is to make an appointment with a writing coach, email him or her the document at least 24 hours ahead of time, and request a TII evaluation.
+The procedure is to make an appointment with a writing coach, email him or her the document at least 24 hours ahead of time, and request an iThenticate evaluation.

 The coach will ask the student to confirm that to the best of his or her knowledge the draft paper contains no restricted information.

-The coach will run the document through TII and go over the results with the student during the appointment, explaining proper methods (if necessary) and false positives.
+The coach will run the document through iThenticate and go over the results with the student during the appointment, explaining proper methods (if necessary) and false positives.

-If no issues are identified and the student is familiar with TII reports, an appointment may not be necessary.
+If no issues are identified and the student is familiar with iThenticate reports, an appointment may not be necessary.

-Students currently are not given accounts for three reasons:
+Students currently are not given accounts for these reasons:

-- Students can use TII’s feedback to help them willfully avoid detection of plagiarism.
-(See Marc Parry, “Software Catches (and Also Helps) Young Plagiarists,” Chronicle of Higher Education, November 06, 2011.)
+- Students can use iThenticate's feedback to help them willfully avoid detection of plagiarism (see Marc Parry, “Software Catches (and Also Helps) Young Plagiarists,” Chronicle of Higher Education, November 6, 2011).